Jodie Ingles

-Jodie Ingles is an Australian cardiac researcher and professor.
-They head the Clinical Cardiac Genetics Group in the Molecular Cardiology Program at the Centenary Institute of Cancer Medicine and Cell Biology in Sydney, Australia.
+Jodie Ingles is an Australian cardiac researcher and genetic counsellor.
+She is director of the Genomics of Inherited Disease Program and Head of the Clinical Genomics Lab at the Garvan Institute of Medical Research in Sydney, Australia.
+Ingles is also a Conjoint Senior Lecturer at the University of Sydney Faculty of Medicine and Health.
+She works as a genetic counsellor at the Department of Cardiology, Royal Prince Alfred Hospital.

 Career

+Ingles is trained as a cardiac genetic counsellor working with families with inherited heart disease.
 In 2016, Ingles led a survey study which outlined the need for better psychological support for families affected by sudden cardiac death due to a genetic heart disease.
 This study identified a significant risk for post-traumatic stress and prolonged grief for family members after the sudden cardiac death of a young relative.

 Ingles's work in 2018 highlighted an increase in ICD insertion in a study that looked into whether this was caused by increased awareness of risk factors for sudden death, and highlighted an unexpectedly high rate of ICD removals.

+Ingles is also an advocate and role model for women in science who speaks about her career and also other roles in society, mother and wife, at events and workshops.

+Education

+Ingles completed her PhD at the University of Sydney in 2011, titled Specialised genetic heart disease clinics : clinical, genetic, psychosocial and health economic aspects of family management.

+She completed the Franklin Women Inclusive Leadership Mentoring Program in 2018 where she developed skills in mentoring and inclusive leadership.